evolvingstuff/vdw2/content/posts/early-onset-diseases-and-vitamin-d-several-studies.md

   * See VitaminDWiki - <a href="/posts/microplastics-now-causing-problems-in-most-life-forms-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Microplastics now causing problems in most life forms - many studies">Microplastics now causing problems in most life forms - many studies</a>

-*  No mention of <a href="/posts/vitamin-d-levels-have-been-crashing-since-1995-polish-children-elite-military-etcvitamin-d-crashing" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D levels have been crashing since 1995 (Polish Children, Elite Military, etc)|Vitamin D Crashing">Vitamin D levels have been crashing since 1995 (Polish Children, Elite Military, etc)|Vitamin D Crashing</a>
+*  No mention of <a href="/posts/vitamin-d-levels-have-been-crashing-since-1995-polish-children-elite-military-etc" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D levels have been crashing since 1995 (Polish Children, Elite Military, etc)">Vitamin D Crashing</a>

 ---